taikedz/certmaker/README.md

 	sudo ./install.sh

-Initialize the config - the recommended path is `/etc/certmaker`, but you can also create a config in the local directory instead. `certmaker` looks for a `certmaker.config` file in turn in `./`, `~/.config/certmaker`, and `/etc/certmaker/`.
-Only the first one found is loaded.

-	echo "castore=/var/certmaker/ca" > /etc/certmaker/certmaker.config
-	echo "hoststore=/var/certmaker/hosts" >> /etc/certmaker/certmaker.config
-	echo "keysize=4096" >> /etc/certmaker/certmaker.config
-	echo "hashalgorithm=sha256" >> /etc/certmaker/certmaker.config
+Configuration is palced in `/etc/certmaker/certmaker.config`

+If you do not install as root, it is placed in `~/.config/certmaker/certmaker.config`

 ## Quick start

-This section assumes tha the CA takes responsibility for creating and distributing key/certificate pairs.
+This section assumes that the CA takes responsibility for creating and distributing key/certificate pairs.

 ### New CA

 Initialize a new CA store

-	certmaker temp ca
+	certmaker template ca authority.cnf

 	certmaker new ca authority.cnf

-When the CA certificate needs to be re-created, you can simply archive the existing CA, and create a new one

-	certmaker renew ca

 ### New hosts